bormaxi8080/osint-timeline/DRAFT.md

 Puppeteer IDE Extension.
 A standalone extension to write and execute puppeteer scripts from browser's developer tools: https://github.com/gajananpp/puppeteer-ide-extension

+Puppeteer Cluster.
+Create a cluster of puppeteer workers.
+This library spawns a pool of Chromium instances via [Puppeteer](https://github.com/GoogleChrome/puppeteer "Puppeteer") and helps to keep track of jobs and errors.
+This is helpful if you want to crawl multiple pages or run tests in parallel.
+Puppeteer Cluster takes care of reusing Chromium and restarting the browser in case of errors: https://github.com/thomasdondorf/puppeteer-cluster

+Node.js wrapper for useragents.me: https://github.com/DavideViolante/useragents-me-api/

 ----

 **Linux & DevOps:**